 What if I am running late or miss my time slot?

 For priority entrance, you must arrive within the 15 minute time slot allocated to your ticket.
 If you are early or later, you may have to wait to access the galleries.

-Yes, only 6 people to a group at this time please.
+Yes, only 6 people to a group.
 Additionally, we request that visitors booking together are part of the same household or bubble.

 SAFETY PRECAUTIONS AND COVID-19